ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 ### Solutions:
 {: #solution-scaling}

+Try the following solutions to fix the error:

 a.
 Redis is single threaded.
 You are expected to use a maximum of 3-5 threads.
 This increases the likelihood of a cluster's availability.
 It is rare to have Redis cluster or high cores.

 b.
 Increase your RAM and disk based on your I/O needs.